-As proposed in Sect.~\ref{subsec:garment_repre} and Sect.~\ref{subsec:garment_param}, we represent the garment shape with the UV-map, and encode it into a feature space.
-Apart from being applied to garment shape style transition, the representation and encoding module can also be used for dynamic garment animation to synthesis the clothed human into arbitrary new poses.
-The garment animation module in our \ourpaper takes the input garment shape parameters from Sect.~\ref{subsec:garment_param} with human pose and shape, and generate the animated garment mesh.
-In order to achieve this goal, we introduce \AnimNet, which is a CNN-based network for the garment animation module.
+As proposed in Sect.~\ref{subsec:garment_repre} and Sect.~\ref{subsec:garment_param}, we represent the garment shape with the UV-map and encode it into a feature space.
+In addition to being applied to the garment shape style transition, the representation and encoding module can also be used for dynamic garment animation to animate the clothed human into arbitrary new poses, which can also be applied to the reconstructed garment shape from Sect.~\ref{subsec:garment_infer}.
+To better formulate the connection between T-posed garments and corresponding garments under arbitrary poses, we fix the correspondence map defined by the T-posed 1-channel normal distance map, and calculate a 3-channel shift map for each posed garment.
+Therefore, the static and dynamic garment representations are semantically consistent and suitable for further applications such as garment animation.

+Benefiting from our unified UV-mask garment representation, our animation module generates various garment dynamics with different shape styles in a single network, which has not been demonstrated even by the concurrent unified garment representation framework~\cite{SIMPLicit_Corona_2021_CVPR}.
+The garment animation module in our \ourpaper takes the input garment shape parameters from Sect.~\ref{subsec:garment_param} with human pose and shape and generates the animated garment mesh.
+To achieve this goal, we introduce \AnimNet, which is a CNN-based network for the garment animation module.

 The first step is to represent garments under arbitrary poses.
-As shown in Fig.~\ref{fig:2drepre}, we establish a topology-consistent coupling UV-map for T-posed garment and the same garment under arbitrary poses.
-As the previous steps determines the UV coordinates of each garment vertex, for garment animated on the human with other poses, we fix the UV coordinates and set the rendered value representing the animated shape.
-Specifically, for clothing that is homotopy to human surface, we calculate the position shift between the garment vertex $\Vec{g}^T_i$ and corresponding SMPL sub-vertex $\Vec{v}^T_i$, and set the position shift $(dx+0.5, dy+0.5, dz+0.5)$ as the rendered value.
-For clothing that is not homotopy to human surface, we directly use the vertex positions to set the rendered value, as used in T-posed scenario.
+As shown in Fig.~\ref{fig:2drepre}, we establish a topology-consistent coupling UV-map for a T-posed garment and the same garment under arbitrary poses.
+As the previous steps determine the UV coordinates of each garment vertex, for a garment animated on a human with other poses, we fix the UV coordinates and set the rendered texels representing the animated shape.
+Specifically, we calculate the position shift between garment vertex $\Vec{g}^T_i$ and corresponding SMPL sub-vertex $\Vec{v}^T_i$, and set position shift $(dx, dy, dz)$ as the rendered texels.